 - iPod touch (7th generation)

-Complete feature list of iOS 15
+Complete iOS 15 features list

 It seems that Apple has observed the events of the past year quite closely.
 And the new iOS is designed to bridge the gaps with improved ways to communicate, share, express, focus, multitask and track health.